 - I do it ‘by eye and taste’

 - Add a shake of paprika, garlic salt, cumin, chili powder, Kirkland® organic no salt 21 spice seasoning from Costco®, onion powder, pinch of parsley flakes, a dash of balsamic vinegar and squirt of jalapeno sauce (1/4 cup chicken broth optional)

 - I blended mine for about 5 minutes

 This dip with celery tastes really creamy.
 I don’t know how else to describe its taste other than by saying it tastes fantastic.
 I am sure you could spread or dip it with or on any vegetable.
 Try dipping a fried potato in it.
 I know I will.

-‘I feel that if adding a little extra virgin olive oil, salt, pepper, spices and even grated parmesan/Romano cheese to your plant based whole food makes you eat more of it, the health benefits will surely outweigh any penalties…’ ~ your author
+‘I feel if adding (a little) extra virgin olive oil, salt, pepper, spices, even grated parmesan/Romano cheese to your plant based whole food makes you eat more of it, the health benefits outweigh penalties…’ ~ your author

 This is a healthy snack anytime during the day.
 I don’t make this too often, but it seems I make hummus slightly different every time.
 My other hummus recipe has tahini in it.
 I am not sure which I like best.
 I think both ways are my favorite.